waves-exchange/contracts/mainnet.md

 AMANAT | [`8DkyFnkirQNRJs1YqaPUxPxgpLph7Zh4AnLtqqbc8xXf`](https://wavesexplorer.com/assets/8DkyFnkirQNRJs1YqaPUxPxgpLph7Zh4AnLtqqbc8xXf) | AMANAT - loyalty and honor, in a general sense: entrusted for safekeeping, increase and reliability.
 What he entrusted, he entrusted to people.
 It is understood as given for safekeeping, both intangible and material assets.
 ATOM | [`47cyc68FWJszCWEwMWVsD9CadjS2M1XtgANuRGbEW8UH`](https://wavesexplorer.com/assets/47cyc68FWJszCWEwMWVsD9CadjS2M1XtgANuRGbEW8UH) | Wrapped ATOM token
 AVTOP | [`8hCYLtTBa9RyJAEeqHUC4VKpZVMhNdx2rUHmHHwvmgMJ`](https://wavesexplorer.com/assets/8hCYLtTBa9RyJAEeqHUC4VKpZVMhNdx2rUHmHHwvmgMJ) | AVTOP - is the digital stocks of the project avtoporogi.ru - the largest manufacturer of car body parts in CIS.
+AxAi | [`A4tvKLB66QMmSJPXJgiajNnrtSjvqAapxTqhLzJbBNFX`](https://wavesexplorer.com/assets/A4tvKLB66QMmSJPXJgiajNnrtSjvqAapxTqhLzJbBNFX) | Axachange is made to improve the experience of day to day use for trades.
 AXLY | [`DcAbWMXrfMeooG1BrZ9ipiseFSVm7zxTs1XZKRp6DVeZ`](https://wavesexplorer.com/assets/DcAbWMXrfMeooG1BrZ9ipiseFSVm7zxTs1XZKRp6DVeZ) | AXLY protocol token
 BNB-BSC-PPT | [`66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo`](https://wavesexplorer.com/assets/66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo) | BNB Token from Binance Smart Chain network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/BNB-BSC-PPT
 Bones-X | [`Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y`](https://wavesexplorer.com/assets/Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y) | Bones are bonuses of the Dobercoin project, which you can win for participating in competitions in groups in Telegam (t.me/dobercoinwx and t.me/dobercoin_eng) as well as on the website dobercoin.com Bones will be provided with Pete coins, which we will buy for these purposes, help the same two projects.
 Happy new year friends)